aaronsb/jira-cloud/docs/api-reference.md

 # API Reference

-This document provides information about the available tools in the Jira Cloud MCP Server.
+This document provides information about the available tools and resources in the Jira Cloud MCP Server.

 ## Using MCP Tools